Direct Variation

 In practical work a variable might be dependent on a variable and a constant.

-Where the values of and have to be figured out before the law can be stated.
+Where the values of aa and bb have to be figured out before the law can be stated.

 Squared Direct Variation